 Before you come into hospital it is helpful if you shave each side of your groin (the crease at the top of each leg) and your right wrist.
 You will also need to have a bath or a shower.
-You will be informed when to stop eating prior to the test.
+You will be informed when to stop eating prior to the procedure, but you may continue to drink water up until the time of your procedure.